© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Blackwood Enclosure is a scheduled monument protected by Cadw under reference MG239.
 View the official record →

-Blackwood Enclosure is a prehistoric monument located in Wales, recorded in the Cadw Schedule of Ancient Monuments as MG239.
+Blackwood Enclosure is a prehistoric monument located in Wales and recorded on the Cadw Scheduled Ancient Monuments register as MG239.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG239.

 Blackwood Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Blackwood Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG239.